 Adobe is working in sync with creativity in the digital world.
 Creativity requires flexibility, authority, and freedom, so it only makes sense that Adobe fosters a culture that is entirely antagonistic to micromanagement.

-Adobe clearly defines responsibilities and outcomes expected to its employees and then leaves the job at their hands.
+Adobe clearly defines the responsibilities and outcomes expected of its employees and then leaves the job in their hands.

-They are free to pursue projects however they see fit, and they are trusted with challenging tasks and responsibilities.
+They are free to pursue projects however they see fit, and people trust them with challenging tasks and responsibilities.

 Recommended For You: